Emmet-Finance/emmet.sdk.v3/README.md

 All the Emmet.Bridge related data is stored `on-chain`!.
 Use async / await to fetch it.

+NB: To avoid repetition, every variable is set once in the document.
+If you forgot how to set the variable search for the other occurances in the document above its usage.

 ## Library installation

 Go to https://github.com/Emmet-Finance/emmet.sdk.v3/tree/dist and check the hash of the last commit.